influxdata/community-templates/node_js/readme.md

 Provided by: [bonitoo.io](.)

-This template provides a simple monitoring of Node.js application.
-Dashboard is showing basic process metrics and response time of http requests including response code.
+This template provides a dashboard for simple monitoring of a Node.js application.
+The dashboard charts basic process metrics and the response time of http requests and their response status code.
 The process metrics are generated from `process.memoryUsage()))`, `process.cpuUsage()` and `process.resourceUsage()` functions.

 ### Dashboard example